Triton-Robotics-Training/Week-2/readme.md

 In fact, you've already done a very simple PWM.
 Exercise 2 from Week 1 was a very basic PWM signal generator controlling the LED.

-PWM is used to control servos and some motors, but we specifically don't use PWM anymore, as we have switched to all CAN control for the motors we use.
+PWM is used to control servos and some motors, but we specifically don't use PWM very much anymore, as we have switched to all CAN control for the motors we use.

 # Serial (UART)